gagansh7171/IITR_Database/README.md

 A few guidelines on how to use the project -

 1. The server connection configuration is mentioned in db.php .
-Change accordingly.

 2. You would need to create few tables with following configuration in mysql.
 Following are tablenames and their configuration -